9 Spider Plant Benefits (Scientifically Proven)

 In one interesting study, researchers wanted to see how being around plants, whether inside or through a window view, affected people.
 Guess what?
 When participants had a view of nature or were surrounded by indoor plants, they actually felt less nervous and anxious.

-And here’s something else neat.
-Plants might also act as a shield against the stresses of technology.
-There was this study in 2015 where folks were split into two groups.
+And here’s something else neat: Plants might also act as a shield against the stresses of technology.
+In 2015, there was a study in which folks were split into two groups.

 One group got to hang out with plants, while the other group did a computer task.
 Afterward, the plant group had lower blood pressure and said they felt more comfy and relaxed.